datanav/docs/Features/namespaces.rst

-.. _concepts-namespaces:
+.. _namespaces-feature:

 Namespaces
 ==========

 :ref:`Namespaces <best-practice-namespace>` are inspired by The Resource Description Framework `(RDF) <https://www.w3.org/RDF/>`_.
 You'll see them in terms of namespaced identifiers - also called NIs.
 A NI is a special datatype defined in the :doc:`entity data model <../entitymodel>`.
 In essence they are a string consisting of two parts, the namespace and the identifier. ``"~:global-person:john-doe"`` is an example.
 The ``~:`` is the type part that tells you that it is a namespaced identifier. ``global-person`` in this case is the namespace and ``john-doe`` is the identifier.

 Properties can also have namespaces, but here the ``~:`` part is not used. ``global-person:fullname`` is an example of such a namespaced property.
-Namespaced properties are essential when :ref:`merging <concepts-merging>` to avoid naming collisions and to maintain provenance of the properties.
+Namespaced properties are essential when :ref:`merging <merging-feature>` to avoid naming collisions and to maintain provenance of the properties.

 A namespaced identifier (NI) is a unique reference to an abstract thing.
 In Sesam, a NI is not a globally unique identifier, but it is a unique identifier inside one specific Sesam datahub.
 There are mechanisms in place for collapsing and expanding namespaced identifiers to globally unique identifiers on import and export.